aburayhan-bpi/assetwise-client/README.md

 ## 📥 Installation

-To set up the project locally, follow these steps:
+To set up the project locally, follow these steps: But make sure you have setup environment keys. (.env)

 ```bash
 # Clone the repository